-Girls interested in STEM often face an uphill battle, and need all the support they can get to foster their curiosity, which is why positive role models are essential.
+Girls interested in STEM (science, technology, engineering and math) often face an uphill battle, and need all the support they can get to foster their curiosity, which is why positive role models are essential.
 However, perhaps we are barking up the wrong tree when we assume that they will be inspired by women who are both glamorous and successful in STEM?

 The Distorted View of STEM